-- encourages emerging talent by awarding Trudeau scholarships to the most talented doctoral students in Canada and abroad; - appoints distinguished Trudeau fellows and mentors for their knowledge and wisdom, to build an intellectual community to support the work of the scholars; and - creates and maintains an international network of Trudeau fellows, scholars, and mentors.
+- encourages emerging talent by awarding scholarships to the most talented doctoral students in Canada and abroad; - appoints distinguished fellows and mentors for their knowledge and wisdom, to build an intellectual community to support the work of the scholars; and - creates and maintains an international network of fellows, scholars, and mentors.

-By granting doctoral scholarships, awarding fellowships, appointing mentors, and holding public events, the Foundation encourages critical reflection and action in four areas important to Canadians: human rights and dignity, responsible citizenship, Canada's role in the world, and people and their natural environment.
+By granting doctoral scholarships, awarding fellowships, appointing mentors, and holding public events, the Foundation encourages research and engagement in four areas important to Canadians: human rights and dignity, responsible citizenship, Canada's role in the world, and people and their natural environment.